mrahhal/MR.Augmenter/README.md

 ## What and Why
 - We have some changes (add props, remove props) we want to apply to our models centrally (and conditionally).
-- We want this to play nice with inheritance.
+- We want this to play nice with inheritance, nesting, enumerables, ...
 - We want all of this to happen preferably automatically.
 We should be able to just write:

 ```cs